From our Family Shareholders

-All companies are under pressure to make meaningful contributions to a more sustainable society, aiming for a more holistic economic impact; they are challenged to examine their impact on environmental and social resources.
+All companies are under pressure to make meaningful contributions to a more sustainable society, aiming for a more positive economy; they are challenged to examine their impact on environmental and social resources.

-Our voice, attitude and decisions must signal a willingness to our company's management toward elevating social justice, creating business value and meeting regulatory & environmental responsibilities.
-We encourage and push our company to set sustainability objectives that are in line with what makes the most sense for our businesses.
+Our voice, attitude and decisions must signal a willingness to our companies' management toward elevating social justice, creating business value and meeting regulatory & environmental responsibilities.
+We encourage and push our companies to set sustainability objectives that are in line with that makes the most sense for our businesses.

-The Denis family have embraced the journey toward sustainability as this was both a natural transition and adaptation of the Group's historical values to the world of today.
-In 2020, the Group will redefine its mission and core values; ESG should be a predominant part of this recasting.
+The Denis family have embraced the journey toward sustaianability as this was both a natural transition and adaptation of the Group's historical values to the world of today.

 - a flourishing Group our employees are proud to work for,

 - reputable brands our customers are proud to shop for, and

 - a sustainable company that we are proud to own and to pass on to future generations.